getsentry/sentry.engineering/data/blog/enabling-out-of-the-box-performance-insights-in-the-unity-sdk.md

 ### The Challenge of Defining Transactions and Spans

-For measuring how long something takes Sentry has two working concepts: Transactions and Spans.
+To measure how long something takes, Sentry has two working concepts: Transactions and Spans.
 Transactions are single [instances of an activity or a service](https://docs.sentry.io/product/performance/transaction-summary/#what-is-a-transaction), like loading of a page or some async task.
 Spans are individual measurements that are nested within a transaction.
 Conceptionally, we're trying to find places to start and stop a big stopwatch for bigger, and very specific actions that we want to measure.
-And then we are looking for sup-tasks within that action that we could capture with smaller stopwatches.
+And then we are looking for sub-tasks within that action that we could capture with smaller stopwatches.
 But how does a transaction fit within the the frame of a game?
 What instance of a service, that is already built into the engine, could a transaction represent?

 For all its features Unity is still a blank canvas for you to create any kind of game.
 That means there are, other than the general lifecycle, not very many fixed points that the SDK could hook into to start and stop a span.
 There are a whole bunch of one-time events like button clicks but how would the SDK hook into whatever happens behind the button click?
 How would the SDK know when to finish the span?